adafruit/circuitpython-org/_board/cytron_maker_zero_samd21.md

 family: atmel-samd
 bootloader_id: cytron_maker_zero_samd21
 features:
-  - Arduino Zero Compatible
+  - Speaker
-  - STEMMA QT/QWIIC
+  - Robotics
-  - GPIO LED indicators, RGB LEDs, buzzer
+  - USB-C
 ---

 Do you need a powerful microcontroller with low power consumption for your project?
 Introducing Maker Zero SAMD21, a development board based on the famous ATSAMD21 chip featuring a 32-bit ARM Cortex® M0+ core.